bootdotdev/blog/content/backend/backend-engineer-vs-data-engineer.md

 Backend engineers and data engineers are very similar in terms of necessary skill sets.
 In order to [become a back-end deverloper](/backend/become-backend-developer) you also need to be able to communicate and think analytically.

 Technical skills include: developing REST APIs, being familiar with SQL or other related relational databases, building robust APIs, having complete mastery of object-oriented programming strategy, being able to build scalable and distributed systems, and knowing one or more of the popular the backend programming languages like Go, Python, and Node.js (JavaScript).
-If you decide to self-teach, and become a back-end engineer without getting a degree in computer science, it will probably [take between 6-12 months to learn back-end](/backend/how-long-to-become-backend-dev).
+If you decide to self-teach and become a back-end engineer without getting a degree in computer science, it will probably [take between 6-12 months to learn back-end](/backend/how-long-to-become-backend-dev).

 ### What are back-end engineer job requirements?